YUZI22/Simplecalc/README.md

 https://www.programiz.com/python-programming/examples/calculator

 If anyone wants to contribute to the code that will make me more than happy.
-I will also be testing stuff as I go along to help my understand this.
+I will also be testing stuff as I go along to help my understanding of this.
 Like how variables work etc.. (remember I'm no expert)